Pawsey-Internships/pawsey-interns-resources/README.md

 ### Parallel Programming with Python using the multiprocessing library
 The use of the [multiprocessing library](https://docs.python.org/3/library/multiprocessing.html) offers an efficient approach to parallelise python code by side-stepping the Global Interpreter Lock (GLI).

+<a name="efficient-parallelisation-of-python-machine-learning-libraries"></a>
+### Efficient parallelisation of Python Machine learning libraries

 <a name="package-management"></a>
 ## Package Management  :package::desktop_computer: